antonio-hus/Virtual-Reality/README.md

 ﻿# Virtual Reality Lab Assignment - Ray Tracer Implementation **Student:** Antonio Hus, Group 934

----
+***

 ## Overview

-This project implements a complete ray tracing engine in C# capable of rendering 3D scenes with realistic lighting, shadows, and support for various geometric primitives including volumetric data (CT scans).
+This project completes an implementation of a ray tracing engine in C# capable of rendering 3D scenes with realistic lighting, shadows, and support for various geometric primitives including volumetric data (CT scans) with alpha-composited transparency.

----
+***

 ## Completed Implementation Tasks